New Jersey Primary Election Results: Governor's Race Set, Mayoral Races In Camden, Atlantic City

 TRENTON, N.J.
 (CBS/AP) — Voters in New Jersey headed to the polls Tuesday for the Garden State’s primary election.
 The big race is for governor, where four Republicans ran to try to challenge Gov. Phil Murphy.

-Jack Ciattarelli, the small business founder and former Assembly member, won New Jersey’s Republican primary for governor Tuesday, defeating rivals who claimed former President Donald Trump’s mantle.READ MORE: 'Serial Killer' Keith Gibson, Suspect In Murder Of Philadelphia Dunkin' Manager Christine Lugo, Taken Into Custody, Police Sources Say
+Jack Ciattarelli, the small business founder and former Assembly member, won New Jersey’s Republican primary for governor Tuesday, defeating rivals who claimed former President Donald Trump’s mantle.READ MORE: Philadelphia Suburb Ranked Among Best Places To Retire In United States, Study Finds

 Gov. Phil Murphy has won the Democratic primary, all but a formality since he ran unopposed.
 Tuesday’s victory sets him up for a fall reelection campaign where his handling of COVID-19 and his first term will be front and center.
 Murphy won his first ever election in 2017 becoming New Jersey’s 56th governor.